jhallen/atari-tools/readme.md

 delete files in .atr disk images.

 ATR also provides a file system checker and will not crash when manipulating damaged images.
-The filesystem checker verifies the following things:
+The filesystem checker verifies and fixes the following
+things:

-* That the file size field in the directory matches the number of sectors used by the file
+* That the file size field in the directory entry matches the number of sectors used by the file (can fix)
-* That no files are marked as open
+* That no files are marked as open (can fix)
 * That each file's sector linked list is not used by more than one file or is infinite
-* That directory entry number matches file number in sector linked list
+* That directory entry number matches file number in sector linked list (can fix)
 * That there are no directory entries used after the end of directory mark (which is the first directory entry marked as never used)
-* That VTOC version field is 2
+* That VTOC version field is 2 (can fix)
-* That total sectors and free sectors fields in VTOC are correct
+* That total sectors and free sectors fields in VTOC are correct (can fix)
-* Reconstruct the allocation bitmap from files and verify that it matches VTOC bitmap
+* Reconstruct the allocation bitmap from files and verify that it matches VTOC bitmap (can fix)

 ATR is for Cygwin or Linux (add 'b' flag to fopen()s for Windows).